Support for engaging recovery and maintaining sobriety

 Stabilization: The missing piece

 In addition to psychosocial interventions, patients are monitored by our medical staff throughout treatment.
 Because the brain undergoes a healing process following abstinence, non-addictive and time-limited medications can be provided when necessary to stabilize physical and psychiatric symptoms.
-These often include anxiety, depression, and sleep issues that may continue after a detoxification is completed.
+These often include anxiety, depression, and sleep issues that may continue after an acute detoxification is completed.

 Medication-assisted treatment (MAT) is commonly incorporated into treatment plans.
 These prescriptions may include, but are not limited to: Antabuse (disulfiram), Vivitrol/Revia (naltrexone), Suboxone (buprenorphine), Topamax (topiramate), and Campral (acamprosate).